Current Environment:

 Surgery can play a big role in the treatment of complex conditions, like brain tumors or intractable epilepsy.
 Numerous studies have shown that the more precise the surgery, the better the child’s outcome.

-In 2005, Children’s became the first pediatric hospital to use a full-sized Magnetic Resonance Imaging (MRI) machine during operations.
-This means that our neurosurgeons can bring the magnet out from behind doors to take images before, during and after an operation.
+In 2005, Boston Children’s became the first pediatric hospital to use a full-sized magnetic resonance imaging (MRI) machine during operations.
+This means that our neurosurgeons can bring the magnet out from behind doors to take images before, during, and after an operation.
 Using these images, we can then determine if additional tissue should be removed while the patient is still on the operating table.
 The precise imagery allows us to conduct the most complete tissue resection possible, while minimizing damage to healthy, nearby tissue.

 Implementing innovative programs at Boston Children's